 Written by a college professor with a mission to teach students how to power on their brains and maximize their productivity, this blog will tell you exactly what you need to know to study more effectively.
 Additionally, there are a lot of cool posts about digital communication and the effects of social media.

-Written by college students across the country, this blog a cross between Buzzfeed and a lifestyle magazine’s advice section.
+Written by college students across the country, this blog is a cross between Buzzfeed and a lifestyle magazine’s advice section.
 Choose from categories like news, fashion, celebrities, and dating to find the perfect reading material for whatever mood you’re in.

 College Candy has a little bit of everything, which means it’s not just ideal for staying up-to-date on the latest trends—it also provides content that directly pertains to you as a college student, such as universities making national headlines for good things and bad.

 Martin Dasko, the blogger behind Studeconomics, is a personal finance expert who gets real with readers about how he graduated from college debt-free and saved $25,000 by the age of 20.
 Image courtesy of Studeconomics.